DuckMasterAl/website/tickets.md

 ## I'm still going to do it...

 Well...
-I may read your message but not respond for at least 5 hours.
-This is since we have a system.
+I may read your message but not respond for at least 5 hours because we have a place for those messages.

 Even after those 5 hours your question will not be answered and you will be redirected to this page again and told to fill out a support ticket.
 So stop doing it... it's useless and may get you blocked from messaging me.